 According to Shark Attack File, which monitors the number of attacks, there are about 70 to 100 attacks per year, but only about 5 of these ends in a fatality.
 Many more people are killed, for example, by hippos, farm animals or bees: these are actually the culprits that top the list of animal killers.
 And in the United States, for example, more people drown in one year than sharks worldwide have been responsible for deaths in the last two centuries.

-In 2019, for example, 66 attacks have been recorded, of which only 5 ended fatally.
+In 2021, for example, 137 attacks were recorded worldwide, of which only 9 were fatal.
 None of these took place in Europe.
-More than half of the incidents occurred in Florida, USA, or in Australia, and most of the victims were surfers.
-In Croatia, there are hardly any attacks, the most recent being more than 10 years ago – with the last deadly attack almost 50 years in the past.
+More than half of the incidents occurred in Florida, USA and some in Australia, which also had the most fatal attacks.
+More than 51% of all attacks involve surfers, 39% swimmers and 4% people snorkelling or scuba diving.
+In the popular sailing destination Croatia, attacks are almost non-existent, with the most recent one being more than 10 years ago old and the last fatal one 50 years ago.

 How can I prevent a shark attack?